quantnetwork/overledger-sdk-javascript-v2/packages/overledger-dlt-xrp-ledger/README.md

 # @quantnetwork/overledger-dlt-xrp-ledger

-[Overledger SDK][repo] module for interaction with the Ripple distributed ledger technology.
+[Overledger SDK][repo] module for interaction with the Substract distributed ledger technology.

 ## Installation